IZLAm90/MoviesSoftEx/README.md

 # Movies

-A the begning show the most Populer Movies and con go to the Movies Detalis. and you can see the recommindation Movies.
+AT the begning show the most Populer Movies and con go to the Movies Detalis. and you can see the recommindation Movies.
 ## Deployment